 2. Underline the question

-3. Box the key words
+3. Box the keywords

 4. Eliminate what you don’t need